dan504512/ut-nlp-final-project/final-paper/paper.md

 ### 2.2 Calibration of Neural Classifiers

-A probabilistic classifier is well-calibrated when its confidence scores match empirical correctness frequencies (Guo et al., 2017).
-Modern deep networks tend to be overconfident, especially when trained with cross-entropy and aggressive regularization or data augmentation.
-Poor calibration is particularly problematic when outputs are consumed by downstream decision-making components, thresholding rules, or risk-sensitive systems.
+Calibration refers to the alignment between a model's predicted confidence and its actual accuracy—a well-calibrated model should be correct approximately 80% of the time when it predicts with 80% confidence (Guo et al., 2017).
+Contemporary neural networks, despite their strong performance, frequently suffer from systematic overconfidence.
+This miscalibration becomes especially pronounced with standard training practices involving cross-entropy optimization and various regularization techniques.
+Such confidence misalignment poses serious risks in practical applications where probability estimates guide critical decisions or determine system behavior thresholds.

 Standard post-hoc calibration methods (e.g., temperature scaling) adjust predicted logits without changing the model's decision boundaries.
 Training-time approaches instead modify objectives or architectures to encourage calibrated behavior, for example by adding regularizers that penalize miscalibrated confidence distributions.
 In NLI, however, most prior work has focused on accuracy and artifact mitigation rather than calibration metrics such as Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Negative Log-Likelihood (NLL), or Brier score.